 SYMBOL MEANING Read Operator's Manual.
 To reduce the risk of injury, user must read and understand operator's manual before using this product.
 Eye and Ear Protection.
 Always wear safety goggles or safety glasses with side shields, and as necessary a full face-shield as well as full ear protection when operating this product.
-Always wear eye protection with side shields marked to comply with ANSI Z87.1.
 Footwear.
 Always wear safety shoes or heavy boots when operating the machine.
 Gloves.
 Always wear nonslip, heavy-duty protective gloves when operating this product.
 Safety Alert.
-This machine was built to be operated according to the safe operation practices in this manual.
-As with any type of power equipment, carelessness or error on the part of the operator can result in serious injury.
-This machine is capable of amputating fingers, hands, toes and feet and throwing foreign objects.
-Failure to observe the safety instructions could result in serious injury or death.
-Fire/Explosion.
+Precautions that involve your safety.
+Risk of Fire.
 Fuel and its vapors are extremely flammable and explosive.
-Fire or explosion can cause severe burns or death.
-Operation of this equipment may create sparks that can start fires around dry vegetation.
-A spark arrestor may be required.
-The operator should contact local fire agencies for laws or regulations relating to fire prevention requirements.
+Fire can cause severe burns or death.
+Do not add fuel while the product is operating or still hot.
 Hot Surface.
 To reduce the risk of injury or damage, avoid contact with any hot surface.
 Open Flame Alert.
 Fuel and its vapors are extremely flammable and explosive.
 Keep fuel away from smoking, open flames, sparks, pilot lights, heat, and other ignition sources.